Z-Bolt/OctoScreen/README.md

 ### Installation on Raspbian/OctoPi (recommended)

-The recommended way to install *OctoPrint-TFT* is use the `.deb` packages from the [Releases](https://github.com/Z-Bolt/OctoPrint-TFT/releases) page.
+The recommended way to install *OctoScreen* is use the `.deb` packages from the [Releases](https://github.com/Z-Bolt/OctoScreen/releases) page.
 The packages are available for Debian based distributions such as Raspbian and OctoPi for versions `jessie` and `stretch`.